WHY PAPERWEIGHT?

 CLARITY + ORDER

-While many paperweights feature clear glass, the clarity I’m invoking comes from taking the exciting mess of life – ideas, possibilities, credentials, values – and organizing them in a realistic way.
+While many paperweights feature clear glass, the clarity invoked here comes from taking the exciting mess of life – ideas, possibilities, credentials, values – and organizing them in a realistic way.
 Many of us want to have every move perfectly filed, labeled, collated, and filtered.
 What we often need instead is to get our data, ideas, and decisions sufficiently under control to move forward.

 • Assortment of colorful round glass paperweights on a wood desk.